OidaTiftla/EEC-Scripts/README.md

 ## This repository is under construction

-Explanation for each file will follow.
+An explanation for each file will follow.

 ## EOX file merging conflicts